Mandy558/ButtonBuddy/README.md

-• Introduction: What ButtonBuddy is and why it matters (first lines already look good).
+• Introduction: What ButtonBuddy is and why it matters.

 • Demo Screenshot of the FastAPI docs or CLI conversation.